andyulanoff/Navigator/README.md

     navigator.navigate(to: HomeDestinations.pageN(55), method: .sheet)
 }
 ```
-*Note that destinations dispatched via NavigationLink will always push onto the NavigationStack.
+*Note that destinations dispatched via NBNavigationLink will always push onto the NavigationStack.
 That's just how SwiftUI works.*

 ### Checkpoints